jaanga/terrain-srtm30-plus-r2/readme.md

 * PNG heightmaps organized in [Tile Mapping Service (TMS)]( http://en.wikipedia.org/wiki/Tile_Map_Service ) format.
 * PNG heightmaps organized on a 10x10 degree grid format

+Apart from sharing a delight with cartography, Jaanga is not in anyway associated with the Scripps Institution of Oceanography.

 ## Data Sources